 Comment by B.S. – 1/2/07

 Before I respond, you should know that the comment is really by someone who left the initials BS.
-I didn’t change it for the effect of what same may think the BS might mean after reading my follow up to the previous article and to the reaction from the reader.
 Personally, I found the response to be a bit humorous, since I did get it.

 In light of this response, I will elaborate little more on the subject.
-There are only two levels of estimates that I’m aware of, the cost per square foot method (CPSFM) and take-offs.
+There are only two levels of estimates that I’m aware of.
+There is the home plans cost per square foot method (CPSFM) and take-offs.
 Most people know about the CPSFM through presenting a basic brochure floor plan layout and elevation to a potential builder.
-The previous article on this subject was based on the fact that a homeowner has already decided on a home plan and is ready to build a house.
+The previous article was based on the fact that a homeowner has already decided on a home plan.
+Furthermore, the home owner is ready to build that house.
 So at that stage, take-offs are the best way to fine tune the cost of building the home.
-The goal was to educate the average homeowners on a basic level to give some understanding as to why the cost per square foot method don’t always produce the same cost on similar size homes.
+The goal was to educate the average homeowners on a basic level as to why the cost per square foot method don’t always produce the same cost on similar size homes.

 Kirya Duncan, Building Designer